Five days in Queensland, Australia inspired by Vermeer!

 - Well, as one of the world’s seven natural wonders, I would love to see the Islands of the Great Barrier Reef and its crystal clear waters.

-- I would also like to revisit Cairns, as from my memory it was an upbeat destinations.
-Since it is the gateway to the Tropical North Queensland, it would serve as the perfect base for me to do my diving with a professional dive operator.
+- I would also like to revisit Cairns, as from my memory it was an upbeat destination.
+Since it is the gateway to Tropical North Queensland, it would serve as the perfect base for me to do my diving with a professional dive operator.

-There is so much more to Queensland, like surfing in Noosa, North of Brisbane, flying a Cessna out to Fraser Island, checking out the Daintree Rainforrest (another UNESCO site), helicopter to Whitehaven Beach on Whitsunday Island.
-But I said 5 (FIVE) days not 3 weeks!
+There is so much more to Queensland, like surfing in Noosa, North of Brisbane, flying a Cessna out to Fraser Island, checking out the Daintree Rainforest (another UNESCO site), helicopter to Whitehaven Beach on Whitsunday Island.
+But I said 5 (FIVE) days, not 3 weeks!